 In 2016, Dr. Marietti proposed to the Wayzata School District that she have a general education classroom where she also cased managed the students that are on Individual Education Plans (IEP).
 This proposal was approved, and she began working as a 5th grade general education teacher, while also case managing and providing service for the students on IEP’s in her classroom.
 As a result of the student success that she observed daily, positive feedback from many stakeholders, and curiosity about what exactly this type of classroom looked like, Dr. Marietti developed Equitable Teaching.

 Dr. Marietti established Equitable Teaching in 2018 with the goal of reaching a greater audience and providing guidance and support to educators, para-professionals, specialists, administrators, parents, and students that share in her passion.
-Along with the creation of the Equitable Teaching, Dr. Marietti works as a Special Services Coordinator in the Wayzata School District in Plymouth, MN.
+Along with the creation of the Equitable Teaching, Dr. Marietti works as a 5th grade teacher in the Wayzata School District in Plymouth, MN.

 Research published in, Capella University, Proquest Dissertations Publishing, The Experience of Student Participation in the Individual Education Plan: Giving a Voice to Students with High-Functioning Autism.
 Learn more here.

 Dr. Marietti has presented a breakout session on Equitable Teaching at the Council for Exceptional Children’s National Convention 2019 in Indianapolis, Indiana.

 Dr. Christina Marietti lives in Minneapolis, MN with her husband, John.
 They have five children, Jonah, Thomas, Maria, Timothy, and Tyler.